 6. How Big Are Camels – Camel Size

-- Adult full-grown camels have about 3 meters (10 feet) body length, 1.8 meters height at shoulders and 2 meters at the hump.
+- Adult full-grown camels have about 3 meters (10 feet) body length, height of 1.8 meters at shoulders and 2 meters at the hump.

 - Bactrian camels have a body weight of about 660 to 2,200 pounds (300 to 1,000 kg) while Dromedary camels have 660 to 1,320 pounds (300 to 600 kg).